-People with unusual surnames often want to know where they come from but even those with relatively common surnames may be interested to discover whether their surname was more common in particular areas of the country.
+People with unusual surnames often want to know where they come from but even those with relatively common surnames may be interested to discover whether their surname occurred more frequently in particular areas of the country.

 Surnames may derive from an occupation, a place, a nickname or a relationship with a father (such as Johnson, meaning ‘son of John’).